-Erika Rachel is best known for her abstract paintings, but has worked in mediums such as screen printing, collage, and photography.
+Erika Rachel is self taught and best known for her abstract paintings, but has worked in mediums such as screen printing, collage, and photography.

 Her work has exhibited at the Guild Hall Museum (East Hampton, NY), Ashawagh Hall (East Hampton, NY), Paul Labrecque (UES, NYC), Dop Dop (Soho, NYC), Art Expo (Pier 94, NYC), Artworks (Trenton, NJ), Hunterdon Art Museum (Clinton NJ), Hopewell Valley Vineyards (Pennington NJ), Prallsville Mills (Stockton, NJ), The Mansion Inn (New Hope PA), Tag Heuer Boutique (King of Prussia PA), and annually at The “A” Space Gallery (New Hope, PA).

 Erika was invited to speak at WIP (NYC) as a part of their visual artist panel about the origin and progress of her Compatibility Series.